Welcome to my little corner of the web!

 In 2016, due to some medical procedures that required I not raise my blood pressure and/or not physically strain myself, I decided it was high time to brush off my pens and take up illustrating on a far more serious level.
 Especially if I wanted to up my cartography game.
 I’m proud to say that it worked out nicely and by the end of the year, I was dabbling with Copic markers and really bringing my creations to life.

-2017 marks the year of Patreon for me, as my goal is to be able to create freely without worrying about making tangible products to sell on my website.
+2017 marks the year of Patrons for me, as my goal is to be able to create freely without worrying about making tangible products to sell on my website.
 I prefer the “Pay What You Want” system and though I’ll occasionally have someone come on and download every… single… item simply because it’s free, for the most part I’ve had an amazing experience with it so far.
 Which leads me into the next segment:

 My mission in life…

-As stated, my goal is to earn enough of an income through Patreon alone to support me as an artist.
+As stated, my goal is to earn enough of an income through patrons alone to support me as an artist.
 Though I love creating things with my hands and will probably never get rid of tangible products altogether, it’s nice to not have that as my main source of income.
 I’m free to spend more time creating original worlds filled with NPCs, cultures, quest ideas, loot, monsters, and more.
-I want to have a library of “free for small commercial use” illustrations for all those talented creators out there producing an endless stream of adventures, campaigns, and more for the RPG community.
+I want to have a library of “free for commercial use” illustrations for all those talented creators out there producing an endless stream of adventures, campaigns, and more for the RPG community.
 I hope to have first time and seasoned DM/GMs roll out one of my maps for a campaign they’re playing and wow their players.
 I want to feel as if I’m joining in their campaigns along with them.

 In other words, I want to give back to the community that had given me so much!
 From late night dungeon crawls, to weekend long adventures, TTRPGs have created a space for someone with a very wild and vivid imagination like mine, can freely express themselves and be among friends.
 I’d love nothing more than to give that same sense of belonging, fun, and camaraderie to others in the community.

 Eventually, I want to build entirely playable, explorable original worlds complete with everything one would need to delve into a campaign.
-I’d love to be able to off illustrations, maps, portraits, prop-making tutorials, quest ideas, cultures, histories, languages, religions, and more to any DM/GM who is interested in offering a much more immersive atmosphere for their players without having to spend the time doing all of the work.
+I’d love to be able to offer illustrations, maps, portraits, prop-making tutorials, quest ideas, cultures, histories, languages, religions, and more to any DM/GM who is interested in offering a much more immersive atmosphere for their players without having to spend the time doing all of the work.

 Ways to support my art!

 - Like & share my posts.
 The more you do, the more exposure I get, the more people learn of my art.
-Find me on Twitter, YouTube, Instagram, Google+, and Facebook.
+Find me on Twitter, YouTube, Instagram, Google+, Twitch, and Facebook.